-Successful Food Drive for AFAC in Honor of Rosemari Sullivan
+Lenten Food Drive for AFAC

 Sign up here for a Saturday afternoon volunteer opportunity at the AFAC warehouse.
 Join us on the first Saturday of the month from 12:30-2:30.
 Volunteers will meet at the AFAC warehouse and bag produce, rice, beans for later distribution to clients.
 Volunteers must be at least twelve years old, wear close-toed shoes, and a hat or hair net.

 St. Michael's actively supports the mis…Read More »

 Arlington Partnership for Affordable Housing

 Arlington Partnership for Affordable Housing builds and owns rental housing that is affordable to Arlington's low wage earners.
 St. Michael's has supported APAH's school age children by providing new backpacks filled with school supplies.